Sprinter1999/AVP-SLAM-PLUS/README.md

 #### **save map**

-if you want to save map and use the map to do localization, you should ensure your config file have be correctely set.
+if you want to save map and use the map to do localization, you should ensure your config file have be correctly set.
 The config file is at   **AVP-SLAM-PLUS-main/avp_slam_plus/configFile.yaml**
 ```
     mapSave: true
     mapSaveLocation: your map file address